AtanasovAtanas/pb-interactive-java/EN/02-Conditional-Statements/03-Logical-Expressions.md

 System.out.println(a <= 5);       // true
 System.out.println(b == 2 * a);   // true
 ```

 You can also compare numeric expressions.

 The expressions you compare can themselves be complex expressions, as in the following example.
 ```java
 x / 45 * (y +17) >= Math.sqrt(z) / (p - (x * 16))
 ```

 The preceding complex expression includes literals, variables, and function calls.

 The expressions on both sides of the comparison operator are evaluated, and the resulting values are then compared using the >= comparison operator.

-If the value of the expression on the left side is greater than or equal to the value of the expression on the right, the entire expression evaluates to True; otherwise,it evaluates to False.
+If the value of the expression on the left side is greater than or equal to the value of the expression on the right, the entire expression evaluates to `true`, otherwise, it evaluates to `false`.

 [/slide]